 Three letters of recommendation

-Proficient in a high-level programming language such as Python, C, C++, C#, or Java
+Proficient in a high-level, object-oriented programming language such as Python, C, C++, C#, or Java

 Online Masters in Computer Science Curriculum